-Dr. Jackler is the Sewall Professor and Chair of the Department of Otolaryngology-Head & Neck Surgery and professor in the departments of Neurosurgery and Surgery at the Stanford University School of Medicine.
-Under his leadership the faculty grew from 6 to over 50, is ranked #2 in the US, and grew annual research budget from nil to over $12 million.
+Dr. Jackler is the Sewall Professor emeritus and the former Chair of the Department of Otolaryngology — Head & Neck Surgery at the Stanford University School of Medicine.
+Under his leadership the faculty grew from 6 to over 50, is ranked #13 in Ear, Nose and Throat according to 2022 US News and World Report, and grew annual research budget from nil to over $12 million.

 Dr. Jackler is an otologist-neurotologist who specializes in complex ear diseases.
 He has a special interest in tumors of the lateral and posterior cranial base and has written numerous analytical papers derived from his microsurgical series.
 A long standing collaboration with medical illustrator Chris Gralapp has produced @3000 original illustrations of ear and cranial base surgery.
 Since 1989, Dr. Jackler has maintained a fellowship program in neurotology & skull base surgery which has trained many academic leaders in the field.